ballanigue/Cybersec-Projects/pass-gen/README.md

 # 🔐Password Generator
 A fucntional working app that uses tkinter, has a set of GUI's and more.

+### _IMPORTANT_!
+Install tkinter in your Termal by pasting the code there (python -m tkinter) for Password Generator and (pip install customtkinter) for Password Cat Generator.
+Otherwise, the code will not run as it lacks the necessary files.

 ## Two Apps, Same Function
 This project has two apps inside the folder.
 Two have same function but in different fonts.
 ### Password Cat Generator